 Tax expenditures are a significant part of America’s tax code, playing a major role in the country’s economy.
-Sometimes referred to broadly as “loopholes” or “tax breaks”, tax expenditures are preferences built into the code for certain individuals and businesses.
+Sometimes referred to broadly as “loopholes” or “tax breaks,” tax expenditures are preferences built into the code to encourage certain behaviors and activities that the government feels are important by making them more affordable for certain individuals and businesses.
 Tax expenditures come in a variety of forms including:

 - Tax exclusions allow certain categories of income to go untaxed (e.g., active duty pay earned by military personnel in a combat zone is not subject to taxation).

-- Tax exemptions shield certain assets, or the income taxpayers earn from certain assets, from taxation (e.g., individuals can exempt interest earned from some state or local bonds, and some charitable organizations are exempt from paying income and property taxes).
+- Tax exemptions shield the income taxpayers earn from certain assets from taxation (e.g., individuals can exempt interest earned from some state or local bonds, and some charitable organizations are exempt from paying income and property taxes).

 - Tax credits reduce the amount of taxes owed.
 Refundable credits provide cash back to the taxpayer when taxes owed are less than the credit due.